perfanalytics/pose2sim/README.md

 ### Triangulating keypoints
 > _**Triangulate your 2D coordinates in a robust way.**_ \
+> The triangulation is weighted by the likelihood of each detected 2D keypoint, provided that they meet a likelihood threshold.\
+  If the reprojection error is above a threshold, right and left sides are swapped; if it is still above, cameras are removed until the threshold is met.
+If more cameras are removed than threshold, triangulation is skipped for this point and this frame.
+In the end, missing values are interpolated.\
 > _**N.B.:**_ You can visualize your resulting 3D coordinates with my (experimental) [Maya-Mocap tool](https://github.com/davidpagnon/Maya-Mocap).

 Open an Anaconda prompt or a terminal in a `Session`, `Participant`, or `Trial` folder.\